marcosun/one-session-per-user/README.md

 # one-session-per-user
 One session per user is a Connect middleware, which ensures that one user must have one active session at most.
 Multiple sessions will be deactivated by deleting those sessions mongoose created by expressjs/sessions.
-It depends on express-session, passport-local, mongoose, and passport-local-mongoose.
+It depends on express-session, mongoose, passport, passport-local, and passport-local-mongoose.
 Other passport strategies are not currenty supported, however OAuth2 has been planned to support.

 ## Installation